How To: Generate the Collector Deployment Manifest

 • {os} - is the operating system of the node pool that the deployment is targeting within the target Cluster.
 Supported values are 'linux'.
 This parameter is mandatory.

 • {arch} - is the processor architecture of the node pool that the deployment is targeting within the target Cluster.
-Supports values are 'amd64' and 'arm64'.
-This parameter is optional and will default to 'amd64' if not specified.
+Supports values are 'amd64', 'arm64', and 'multi-arch'.
+This parameter is optional and will default to 'multi-arch' if not specified.

 • cpuCount - is the approximate number of cores or vCPUs that the target Cluster has.
 This parameter is optional but influences the size of the resource request associated with the Collector container.